henley-regatta/adventofcode2021/README.md

   is quite handy for suggesting work-arounds though.
 Very similar implementation and capabilities to the Go version, simpel testing suggests it's 3x faster to run, though...
+  * `rust/day2part2.rs` - Same as Go,Javascript versions - a transliteration of
+  the rather simple Python algorithm to it-compiles-it-must-be-valid Rust.
+There's more cargo-cult statements in this (copied off t'web) than I'm happy with.